 Synthesis of MOFs.
-Bulk MOF-74-Cu was synthesized using the previously published procedures.20 The amorphous MOF nanosheets were synthesized by the coordination modulation method.
+Bulk MOF-74-Cu was synthesized using the previously published procedures.21 The amorphous MOF nanosheets were synthesized by the coordination modulation method.
 Typically, DOBDC (36.0 mg) and 30.0 mg of Cu(NO3)2·2.5H2O were dissolved in a glass vial containing a mixed solvent (4.0 mL of DMF and 4.0 mL of CH3CN).
 The glass vial was heated at 313 K for 24 h in static conditions.
-The reaction mixture was decanted by filtration and the remaining powder was soaked in 30.0 mL of THF at room temperature for 12 h, after which the solvent was switched to methanol and the process was repeated.
+The reaction mixture was decanted by filtration and the remaining powder was soaked in 30.0 mL of THF at room temperature for 12 h, after which the solvent was decanted and replaced with fresh deionized THF.
+Then, the solvent was switched to methanol and the process was repeated.
 Finally, the amorphous MOF nanosheets solid was collected by filtration and fully desolvated by heating under vacuum at 373 K for 24 h.